 Even if you do not currently have a cavity or other oral health problem, we strongly encourage you to schedule regular checkups and cleanings.
 During checkups, we look for a number of potential problems that can affect your health including gum disease, oral cancer, and enamel erosion.
 Cleanings are important, too, for preventing disease because our hygienists will gently remove tartar—a hard substance that accumulates on teeth that cannot be brushed or flossed away.

 Our dentists accept many insurance providers along with Medicaid.
 For your convenience, our staff will file your claim for you.
-Call us today to schedule an appointment.
+Schedule an appointment today.